iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 Specify the tag `--tag tee` in `iexec app run` command to run a tee app.

-One last thing, in order to run a **TEE-debug** app you will also need to select a debug workerpool, use the Viviani debug workerpool `0xe6806E69BA8650AF23264702ddD43C4DCe35CcCe` (see deployed workerpools on https://v7.pools.iex.ec).
+One last thing, in order to run a **TEE-debug** app you will also need to select a debug workerpool, use the debug workerpool `v7-debug.main.pools.iexec.eth`.

 The debug workerpool is connected to a debug Secret Management Service (this is fine for debugging but do not use to store production secrets), we will need to init the storage token on this SMS.